The Poisson Compound Decision Problem Revisited: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:adjusting} we will suggest adjustments and improvements of $\hat{\delta}^G$.
 In Section \ref{sec:normal} we describe the alternative approach of transforming the Poisson EB problem to a normal EB problem, using a variance stabilizing transformation.
-In Section \ref{sec:loss} we discuss some decision-theoretic background, and in particular we examine loss functions other than the squared loss.
+In Section \ref{sec:loss} we discuss some decision-theoretic background, and in particular we examine loss functions other than squared-error loss.
 In Section \ref{sec:simulations} we discuss the above mentioned two approaches and compare them in a simulation study.
 Both approaches involve a choice of a ``smoothing-parameter''.
-A choice based on cross-validation is suggested in Section \ref{sec:XV}.
-In Section \ref{sec:realData} we present an analysis of real data, describing car accidents.
-Finally, in Section \ref{sec:NPMLE} we briefly describe a further third approach, which estimates $\delta^G$ using a nonparametric MLE.
+For our new approach a choice based on cross-validation is suggested in Section \ref{sec:XV}.
+In Section \ref{sec:realData} we present an analysis of real data describing frequency of car accidents.
+In Section \ref{sec:NPMLE} a further approach which estimates $\delta^G$ using a nonparametric MLE is discussed.
+Finally, in Section 9, we study some asymptotic properties of the classical Robbins' estimator.